JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 - common performance anti-patterns
 - Julia's "performance gotchas", by which we mean performance problems specific for Julia (typical caused by the lack of understanding of Julia or by a errors in conversion from script to functions)

-Though recall the most important rule of thumb: **Never optimize code from the very beginning.** A much more productive workflow is
+But **Never optimize code from the very beginning !!!** A productive workflow is
 1. write the code that is idiomatic and easy to understand
 2. meticulously cover the code with unit test, such that you know that the optimized code works the same as the original
 3. optimize the code